openedx/edx-platform/docs/course_authors/source/create_new_course.rst

 ************************
 When you create a new course, the course opens in Studio automatically and you can begin editing.

-If you come back to Studio later, your courses are listed on the Studio log in page.
+If you come back to Studio later, your courses are listed on the Studio login page.

  .. image:: Images/open_course.png
   :width: 800